Starkscan

 Install from a package manager

-npm install @starkscan/sdk@alpha
+npm install @starkscan/sdk

-pnpm add @starkscan/sdk@alpha
+pnpm add @starkscan/sdk

-bun add @starkscan/sdk@alpha
+bun add @starkscan/sdk

 Release channels:

-• beta: stabilization channel
+• beta: prerelease channel for explicit tests only

 Fallback artifact install